 The Texas Chainsaw Massacre has been a horror story done over multiple times through the years.
 But as is the case in many of these situations, it’s just hard to top the original.

-The Texas Chainsaw Massacre sees five young friends attempting to visit a family grave only to end up being pursued by a group of cannibals, including the chainsaw wielding Leatherface.
+The Texas Chainsaw Massacre sees five young friends traveling across Texas who end up being pursued by a group of cannibals, including the chainsaw wielding Leatherface.

 Train to Busan (2016)